 Think about the common headlines you see on the covers of fitness magazines… “Sculpted arms in 4 weeks”.
 “The five best moves for a six-pack”.
 “Burn fat quicker with the same routine”.
 They are all carefully written to appeal to what people desire: quick, simple results.

-Now, we’re not suggesting you make outrageous claims like those above, but if you can find out what result someone is seeking, and can provide a specific solution to achieve it, you have something people actually want.
+Now, we’re not suggesting you make outrageous claims like those above, but if you can find out what result in someone is seeking and can provide a specific solution to achieve it, you have something people actually want.

 Get out there and talk to your potential clients.
 Stroll the club, chat to regular gym-goers and find out how their fitness plan is working for them.
 Offer a few pointers to improve their technique.
 Find out what they want, what they need, and why.
 Then structure your services and marketing around what you discover.
 For example, male clients may want to ‘bulk up’ in order to look better.
 So you could offer ‘effective mass gain’ training.
 Female clients may want to lose body fat so how about designing a ‘body sculpting’ programme.
 As much as a bin man sounds much more refined as a Waste Disposal Manager, get creative with your own business as a ‘Body Transformation Coach’